radudascalu/mobility-simulator/README.md

 - run the app using `yarn start`;
 - the app is available on port 3000 and will open automatically in your default browser;

+## Tests

+I've done interaction testing on the App.js component and they cover the use cases of the navigation buttons.
+The tests can be run with `yarn test`.